emmajanedrews/base-template/_posts/2018-03-19-where-is-houston-headed-after-hurricane-harvey.md

 {% include pullquote.html %}

-Jim Blackburn, co-director of SSPEED, says “[...] **The 100-year flood plain is absolutely obsolete****.**” Instead, he suggests that the city of Houston should use a 500-year flood plain in the interim and use that as their development standard until the new flood maps are completed.&nbsp;
+Jim Blackburn, co-director of SSPEED, says “[…] **The 100-year floodplain is absolutely obsolete****.**” Instead, he suggests that the city of Houston should use a 500-year floodplain in the interim and use that as their development standard until the new flood maps are completed.&nbsp;

 Additionally, he has other great insights and recommendations in his paper called “The Role of Public and Private Stakeholders in Solving Houston’s Flooding Problem.”